Soares/simplifience.com/post/reality/welcome.md

 ![Summer Field](/images/summer-field.jpg){:title="Luc Vaitour / http://commons.wikimedia.org/wiki/User:Lviatour / CC-BY-SA-3.0"}

 I mean, it has it's ups and downs, but in the end, it's all there is.
 This place, reality, contains everything.
-It's all that is.

 I have some good news for you: reality can be understood.
 It may seem a mysterious place, but that mystery can be dispelled.
 Even the sacred mysteries, even the things that we don't yet understand (such as human consciousness), *can be understood*.
 Don't panic!
 That's not a bad thing.
 It's a cause for celebration. @post[Understanding does not detract from beauty]reality/beauty.